On December 8 2020, less than a month after the government approved the Pfizer vaccine, the first person in the UK received their first dose.

 The UK was the first country in the world to approve the Pfizer vaccine for effective and immediate use.
 This was shortly followed by Bahrain and then the 27 member states of the EU.

 The US was going to be one of the first countries set on rolling out the vaccine due to their record-high levels of coronavirus.
-But they have had to wait longer for their approval as the Food and Drug Administration is still waiting on some data.
+Although the vaccine was approved for emergency use, the Food and Drug Administration have now fully approved the Pfizer vaccine for those 16-years old or more.

 Other countries set to approve the Pfizer vaccine in the coming months are those in Asia and Australia.
 But officials have confirmed that they won’t be rushing into anything.
 Head of the Australian regulator, Professor John Skeritt told ABC that Australia was on a different timeline to the UK and the US and wouldn’t be pressured to approve the vaccine earlier than January 2021.